Ohio State 2019 Acceptance Rate: Class of 2023

 Updated on 10/01/2019

 So, you’re thinking about applying to Ohio State University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Ohio State admission statistics.